 Horizon PPO CDHP HSA

-The Horizon PPO CDHP HSA Plan works pairs a high-deductible health plan with a Health Savings Account (HSA) to cover eligible medical expenses.
+The Horizon PPO CDHP HSA Plan pairs a high-deductible health plan with a Health Savings Account (HSA) to cover eligible medical expenses.

 - A high-deductible health plan.